-The Group is exposed to currency risk primarily through purchases of new buses and motor vehicle components from overseas that are denominated in a currency other than the functional currency of the entity.
-The currency giving rise to this risk is primarily British Pounds sterling.
+The Group is exposed to currency risk primarily through purchases of new buses and motor vehicle components from overseas, investments in debt securities and deposits placed at banks that are denominated in a currency other than the functional currency of the entity.
+The currency giving rise to this risk is primarily British Pounds Sterling, United States dollars and Renminbi.

-The Group hedges approximately 56% (2009: 27%) of its estimated foreign currency exposure in respect of highly probable forecast purchases.
-During the years ended 31 December 2010 and 2009, the Group used forward foreign exchange contracts to hedge its currency risk and classified these as cash flow hedges.
+The Group hedges approximately 35% (2010: 56%) of its estimated foreign currency exposure in respect of highly probable forecast purchases.
+During the years ended 31 December 2011 and 2010, the Group used forward foreign exchange contracts to hedge its currency risk and classified these as cash flow hedges.

-At 31 December 2010 and 2009, the Group had no forward foreign exchange contracts outstanding.
+At 31 December 2011 and 2010, the Group had no forward foreign exchange contracts outstanding.